Storme Webber: Early life and education

-At eleven years old, Webber left her family and entered the foster care system.
+When she was 11 years old, Webber left her family and entered the foster care system.
 Due to her advanced academic and creative arts skills, Webber qualified for summer program at Lakeside School.
 After participating in the summer program for two years, Webber received a full scholarship to attend the school full-time.
-Webber came out as a lesbian at 16 years old; as a teenager she organized a social group for lesbians of color which made her mother—who had come out as lesbian at the same age—very angry because she did not want her daughter to have a hard life.
+Webber came out as a lesbian at 16 years of age; as a teenager she organized a social group for lesbians of color which made her mother—who had come out as lesbian at the same age—very angry because she did not want her daughter to have a hard life.

 Webber graduated from Lakeside School in 1977, then moved to New York City to attend The New School.
-In 2015 she earned her MFA in Intermedia Arts from Goddard College in Plainfield, Vermont.
+In 2015, she earned her MFA in Intermedia Arts from Goddard College in Plainfield, Vermont.

 Career

 Webber entered the art, poetry, and performance scene in New York City during the 1980s, where she displayed her first works in galleries in New York and San Francisco.
-In 1989 she published her first poetry collection Diaspora.
-In that same year Webber also contributed work to Serious Pleasure, a lesbian erotica anthology published by Sheba Feminist Press in London.
+In 1989, she published her first poetry collection Diaspora.
+In that same year, Webber also contributed work to Serious Pleasure, a lesbian erotica anthology published by Sheba Feminist Press in London, England.

-In 2007 Webber established Voices Rising: Northwest LGBTQ Artists of Color to create a safe, welcoming, nurturing community of LGBTQ artists of color in Seattle to brainstorm, create, perform, and raise awareness of marginalization and systems of oppression in the larger society.
+In 2007, Webber established Voices Rising: Northwest LGBTQ Artists of Color to create a safe, welcoming, nurturing community of LGBTQ artists of color in Seattle to brainstorm, create, perform, and raise awareness of marginalization and systems of oppression in the larger society.
 The community maintains an active Facebook page to promote its events and related news articles.